alecdotninja/decl/README.md

 ## Usage

 Decl is designed to be intuitive and reminiscent of SCSS.
-To get an intuition for how Decl works, checkout [this Fiddle](https://jsfiddle.net/wtzp3xz1/) which shows a simple implementation for the accordion effect.
+To get an intuition for how Decl works, check out [this Fiddle](https://jsfiddle.net/wtzp3xz1/) which shows a simple implementation for the accordion effect.

 ### Scopes

 Scopes are the central idea in Decl.
 A scope is a combination of some element and rules to be matched to that element.
 By default, the global `Decl` behaves like a scope for the root of the document (`document.documentElement`).

 #### Select Rules
 Select rules can be created on a scope by calling `select` with a matcher (usually a CSS selector string) and callback function.
-The select rule will match any child of the scope's element that matches the mater, and the callback will be invoked with a new scope for any element that matches the select rule.
+The select rule will match any child of the scope's element that matches the matcher, and the callback will be invoked with a new scope for any element that matches the select rule.

 ```javascript
 Decl.select('.kitten', function(scope, kitten) {